EOPS & Other Programs

 Many support programs use our remedial courses to prepare students for upcoming on campus classes.
 Students that take our courses before their official class begins are more successful and confident in their abilities to learn.

-Most community colleges accept the official transcript from our partner university, who is regionally accredited by WASC.
+Most community colleges accept the official transcript from Brandman university, who is regionally accredited by WASC.
 Academic semester credits are awarded for the courses.

 Transferable General Education Courses:

-Our transferable level, general education courses go through a regionally accredited university.
+Our transferable level, general education courses go through Brandman university.
 Our courses meet or exceed college standards, and we continually implement student feedback to ensure that all students are provided with the best curriculum possible.
 Our teachers are teachers from either a California State University, or a California Community College who teach the same course on their state campus.

 Students can take our Intermediate Algebra course under the credit option, and then transfer it to their community college.
 This course meets the math requirement for an A.A. degree at most community colleges.
 Students can also take our College Algebra or Statistics course which meets the math requirement for a four year degree.